apsdehal/go-logger/README.md

 	// Critically log critical
 	log.Critical("This is Critical!")
+	log.CriticalF("%+v", err)
 	// Debug
 	log.Debug("This is Debug!")
+	log.DebugF("Here are some numbers: %d %d %f", 10, -3, 3.14)
 	// Give the Warning
 	log.Warning("This is Warning!")
+	log.WarningF("This is Warning!")
 	// Show the error
 	log.Error("This is Error!")
+	log.ErrorF("This is Error!")
 	// Notice
 	log.Notice("This is Notice!")
+	log.NoticeF("%s %s", "This", "is Notice!")
 	// Show the info
 	log.Info("This is Info!")
+	log.InfoF("This is %s!", "Info")

+	log.StackAsError("Message before printing stack");
 }
 ```